Assize of Northampton

-The Assize of Northampton, largely based on the Assize of Clarendon of 1166, is among a series of measures taken by King Henry II of England that solidified the rights of the knightly tenants and made all possession of land subject to and guaranteed by royal law.
+The Assize of Northampton is among a series of measures taken by King Henry II of England that solidified the rights of the knightly tenants and made all possession of land subject to and guaranteed by royal law.
 The assize is believed to have been passed at a council held in Northampton in January 1176.
+It was largely based on the Assize of Clarendon of 1166.

 Clarendon extended

 The assize confirmed the offences to be brought forward by the jury of presentment according to Clarendon, and added arson and forgery to the list.
 It also set down new and severe punishments that could be handed down, including the removal of an offender's right hand.

 Aftermath of revolt

 Following as it did the Revolt of 1173–74, the Assizes included a wide-ranging oath of fealty (Item 6), as well as items concerning castles (8 and 11), insisting especially that "the justices see to it that the castles which have been destroyed are utterly demolished."